woodard/libabigail/doc/manuals/abidw.rst

 this case, we don't call it an ABI, but a KMI (Kernel Module Interface).
 The emitted KMI includes all the globally defined functions and variables, along with a complete representation of their types.

-The input binaries must contain associated debug information in `DWARF`_ format.
+To generate either ABI or KMI representation, by default ``abidw`` uses debug information in `DWARF`_ format, if present, otherwise it looks for debug information in `CTF`_ format, if present, finally, if neither is found, it uses only `ELF`_ symbols to report which of them were added or removed.

 .. include:: tools-use-libabigail.txt